vanshikagupta1919/Osfin_Assignment/README.md

 - Resolution suggestions: resolutions.csv
 - Fuzzy duplicate detection results (classified_disputes_fuzzy.csv)
 - It also provides both a command-line interface and a Gradio web interface for prompt-based insights
-- Charts to visualize dispute trends and case histories.
+- Charts to visualize dispute trends and case histories